cyberark/conjur-spring-boot-sdk/README.md

 ## Maven Configuration

-Maven is a requirement for using the Conjur Spring Boot Plugin.
+Maven version 3.0 and above is a requirement for using the Conjur Spring Boot Plugin.
 You must have the Maven tool and add the following Maven dependency to your pom.xml file.

 ---